TrustyJAID/Trusty-cogs/retrigger/README.md

 ### readembeds
  - Toggle whether the bot will search the contents of embeds. **Requires `edited` also be enabled.**

+### cooldown
+ - Edit cooldown options for specified triggers.
+This can be used to ensure a trigger is not constantly spammed by giving some time until it is allowed to be triggered again.
+Time must be in seconds.
+### chance
+ - Edit the chance a trigger has to trigger.
+This is a random number between 0 and the number you choose.
+When the trigger regex matches this number is rolled and if it is 0 the trigger will execute otherwise it will be ignored.
 ### readthreads
  - Toggle whether a filter trigger will check thread titles.
    - This only works in conjunction with delete triggers.
 If a thread is created with a title that would match the delete triggers pattern the thread will be deleted.
 This also requires the bot to have manage_threads permission in the channel the threads are created in.